April 19, 2023

 Ken Meyer, Truist Chief Information & Experience Officer: Fostering Innovation Through a Merger

-In our latest episode of the Banking on Innovation podcast, we welcome in Ken Meyer, Truist Bank’s Chief Information and Experience Officer for Consumer Products.
+In our 11th episode of the Personetics Banking on Innovation podcast, we welcome in Ken Meyer, Truist Bank’s Chief Information and Experience Officer for Consumer Products.

 Those twin titles have meaning for Ken, who sees his job as bringing tech “forward” in the bank at Truist, to where it can markedly improve the customer experience.